kpidiba/angular_learning/README.md

  the workspace.
 The src/ folder contains the source files for the root application.
 Let’s now look at the content of the src/ folder

 **app/** – this folder contains the where the application logic and data are defined.
-Discussed below

 **assets/** – this folder contains assets including images used by the application